T20 World Cup 2026 fixtures, teams and how to watch on TV

 Which teams are competing and what are the groups?

 Bangladesh have pulled out of the tournament after the ICC refused their request to play all of their games in Sri Lanka, rather than India.
 They have been replaced by Scotland, the next highest ranked non-qualifier, in the 20-team line-up.
-Pakistan are still scheduled to compete, although their government has said that the side will not play against India in a match that had been due to take place in Colombo on 15 February.
+Pakistan’s government has reversed its boycott, confirming the highly anticipated T20 World Cup match against India will proceed this Sunday in Colombo.

 The groups are as follows: